huggingface/distill-bloom-deepspeed/README.md

 ## Install teacher checkpoints

-Install the DeepSpeed teacher checkpoints from [here]() to perform fast loading as described [here](https://github.com/huggingface/transformers-bloom-inference/tree/main/bloom-inference-scripts#run)
+Install the DeepSpeed teacher checkpoints from [here]() to perform fast loading as described [here](https://github.com/huggingface/transformers-bloom-inference/tree/main/bloom-inference-scripts#run).
+Download them locally and follow the instructions below to run the training.

 ## Roadmap